How the Green Context Engine Works

 US electricity generation by fuel type at national and state level, from the Energy Information Administration.

-Monthly temperature and precipitation data from the Global Historical Climatology Network, covering 180+ countries.
+Temperature, precipitation, and heating/cooling degree days from the Global Historical Climatology Network, covering 180+ countries.

 News sources